rjadrich/peer_reviewed_publications/README.md

 ##Peer Reviewed Publications of Ryan B. Jadrich

-Just click on the links provided below to open up the desired paper.
-Alternatively, go into the "publications" folder above and open it manually.
+This repository hosts free versions of the papers in my [Curriculum Vitae](curriculum_vitae/curriculum_vitae.pdf).
+Just follow the links provided below to open up the desired paper in the online GitHub viewer.
+Alternatively, go into the "publications" folder above and find it manually.
+Once open in the GitHub viewer, the paper can be downloaded by clicking the button titled "Raw" and the download should begin.

 ---